 - Supporting: incubators support local businesses helping them to avoid competition and other regions threads with agreements between cities, towns, and/or counties.

-- Connecting: incubators connect businesses with other businesses and communities that needs their support.
+- Connecting: incubators connect businesses with other businesses and communities that need their support.

-- Educating: bring mentoring, workshops, meetup and education programs in one place so they can grow faster.
+- Educating: bring mentoring, workshops, meetups, and education programs into one place so they can grow faster.

-Incubators offer a range of services, with the most commons to be, co-working, education programs, pool of mentors and access to deals and offers to launch the business.
+Incubators offer various services, the most common being co-working, education programs, a pool of mentors, and access to deals and propose to launch the business.

 Factors that help incubators succeed

-Multiple areas can help to an incubators to succeed or fail though they can be understood in the planning process to improve the rate of success.
+Multiple areas can help incubators succeed or fail though they can be understood in the planning process to improve the success rate.

 Areas to consider:

-- A clear understanding of service offered in multiple topics depending of the nature of the businesses created.
+- A clear understanding of service offered in multiple topics depending on the nature of the businesses created.